-Because of the lightness, I think this cream is simply perfect for a sugary sweet cake like this black forest pavlova.
+Because of the lightness, I think this cream is simply perfect for a sugary sweet cake like this vegan black forest pavlova meringue cake.
 It doesn’t weigh the crumbly meringue down, and it spreads perfectly on top of the layers.
 This whipped cream is also gluten-free.

 My taste testers said they prefer oat cream to regular cream because it is fluffier and the aftertaste is lovely: it doesn’t leave a greasy “coat” in your mouth like sometimes regular heavy whipped cream does.

 Making vegan meringue: a few tips

 I’ve seen many recipes online for vegan meringue.
 The oven temperature varies, the additional ingredients are slightly different (lemon juice, apple cider vinegar..), but one thing is pretty stable: the chickpea brine and sugar ratio.
 I think it needs to be about 1/1 and based on my experiences the finer the sugar the better.
 I’m using a very fine caster sugar for this.

 One thing to remember: you need to add the sugar little by little (1 tbsp) after you’ve whipped the aquafaba for a while.
 And then you must whip the sugar into the aquafaba and only after it’s fully incorporated you can add another table spoon.

 So it’s a long process to make this cake, but it is so worth it!
 And the active time is about 30 minutes.
 Then you’ll just have to wait for 2 hours hoping the meringue will turn out perfect!

 This is a sponsored collaboration, but all my opinions are my own!
 I only collaborate with brands I really love and use regularly when cooking and baking.